 Pricing objectives are the specific goals or targets that guide a retailer's pricing strategy.
 In other words, they serve as a roadmap, outlining the desired results and the direction for everyday pricing decision-making.

-Pricing objectives are essential in determining the overall pricing approach to maximize profits, increase market share, maintain competitiveness, or achieve other strategic goals.
+This is why pricing objectives are essential in determining the overall pricing approach to maximize profits, increase market share, maintain competitiveness, or achieve other strategic goals.

 Pricing goals vary widely, from maximizing short-term profits through price skimming to gaining long-term market share through penetration pricing.
 When determining price objectives in marketing, distinguish between the long-term and short-term ones.